-If you’ve ever worked the shop floor, you’ll know the pain of being understaffed.
-Long queues forming, frustrated customers.
-But its effect goes way beyond stressed-out sales assistants.
-Company profits can feel the impact too.
+If you’ve ever worked on the shop floor, you’ll know the pressures of being understaffed.
+Long queues at the checkout, rising stress levels.

 In this article, we'll take a look at the problems understaffing causes, and then some understaffing solutions.

 Quite the opposite.
-Study after study has shown stores leaving money on table due to inadequate staffing levels — sometimes as much as 14% of potential sales.
+Study after study has shown retail stores are leaving money on table due to inadequate staffing levels.
+Up to 14% of potential sales in each location.
 Across national and international chains that quickly adds up.

-So why does it keep happening?
-Well, it’s simply easier to understand short term gains — in this case, savings on weekly payroll — than long-term, more complex losses.
+Why hasn't this hit home for some retailers?
+Well, it’s easier to understand short term gains — in this case, savings on weekly payroll — than longer term, more complex losses.
 Especially for store managers and planners who aren’t so focused on the longer-term picture.

-We’ll give MIT visiting professor Rogelio Oliva the final word on this.
-His study on understaffing in U.S. retailers found that even a slight increase in employee numbers could trigger an uptick in sales.
-He concluded, “Stores should staff to maximise sales and profits, not to minimise costs”.
+We’ll give Rogelio Oliva the final word on this.
+His study on understaffing in U.S. retailers found that even a slight increase in employee numbers triggered an uptick in sales.

 We all have the occasional bad day at work.
 But lean staffing levels can make them the norm.

-In a 2019 survey, U.S. retail workers called out understaffing as their “biggest frustration” — above salaries or holiday time.
+In a 2019 survey from REPL Group, U.S. retail workers called out understaffing as their “biggest frustration”.
+That's above salaries or holiday time.
 In the UK, 47% of retail workers felt understaffed over the festive period.

-Be snippy with customers or too rushed to serve them
+- Give customers a bad quality of service, or be too rushed to serve them

-Become stressed and burnt-out, resulting in more absenteeism and a higher staff turnover
+- Become stressed and burnt-out, resulting in more absenteeism

 Look ahead with data

 Time machines are hard to come by.
 This makes planning future shifts a tricky balancing act.
-Overestimate customer demand, and you’re left with staff standing around doing nothing.
-Go too far the other way, and suddenly you’re struggling to cope.
+Overestimate customer demand and you’re left with staff standing around doing nothing.
+Go too far the other way — suddenly you’re struggling to cope.

-Decision-making built on data helps get rid of the guesswork.
-With a workforce management solution like tamigo, retailers have a wealth of numbers at their fingertips, including:
+Decision-making built on hard data eliminates guesswork.
+With a workforce management (WFM) solution, store managers and planners have a wealth of numbers and KPIs at their fingertips.

 Simplify your communication

 Schedules in retail businesses tend to fluctuate.
 A lot.
-Your workforce is split between full and part-timers, evening workers and weekend assistants.
+Your workforce is split between full- and part-timers, students and seasonal workers.
 And there’s always plenty of shifts being swapped.

-Keeping track of this is tricky.
 On top of that, you’ve got to keep everyone informed of their hours in this ever-evolving schedule.
-Otherwise, you may be faced with an understaffed shop floor.
+Otherwise, you may be faced with a short-staffed shop floor.

 Lakrids by Bülow, one of Denmark’s most recognisable confectionary brands, began using tamigo in 2012.
 It replaced their old system of scheduling staff via emails (which often went unanswered).